Authors:

 Summary

-This publication is an output of From Research to Working Life project.
-Lapland University of Applied Sciences has been leading the process as the main author.
-The partner organizations have contributed by presenting four best practice case examples each, on how student’s knowledge and research results have been transferred to working life of tourism.
+This publication is an output of the From Research to Working Life project.
+The authors of Lapland University of Applied Sciences have been leading the process.
+The partner organisations have contributed by presenting four best practice case examples each, on how students’ knowledge and research results have been transferred to working life in the tourism sector.
+Although this work was produced for the tourism sector, the results and recommendations can be applied to other sectors as well.

-From Research to Working Life: students as knowledge brokers for entrepreneurial development (ReWo) is an Erasmus+ funded project which aims at creating permanent methods and practices for developing education and research structures, within educational institutions and in collaboration with international working life.
-The Partners in this project are the University of Maribor, Lapland University of Applied Sciences, the University of Stavanger, and the Estoril Higher Institute for Tourism and Hotel Studies.
+From Research to Working Life: Students as Knowledge Brokers for Entrepreneurial Development (ReWo) is an Erasmus+ funded project which aims to create permanent methods and practices for developing education and research structures, within educational institutions and in collaboration with international working life.
+The partners on this project are the University of Maribor, Lapland University of Applied Sciences, the University of Stavanger, and the Estoril Higher Institute for Tourism and Hotel Studies.

 Table of contents